 I offer incentives for the best performers.
 This way, everyone works hard to become a top performer and be rewarded.
 Also, I recognize people who meet or exceed the set targets.
-Recognition has a way of boosting morale among workers.
+Recognition is a way of boosting morale among workers.

 16. What Have You Done in the Past Year to Improve your Competence?

-Using this question, the interviewer seeks to know whether you have had any career development in the past 12 months.
+Using this question, the interviewer seeks to know whether you have had career development in the past 12 months.